 - Day 10 – Depart from Anchorage

-Tops Stops For Your Alaska Road Trip Itinerary
+10+ Awesome Stops for Your Alaska Road Trip

 Most visitors planning to venture around Alaska by road will fly into Anchorage.
 This cute town of 300,000 feels citylike but isn’t too out of place among the towering mountains surrounding it.
 For most people a 1-2 night stop over will be plenty.
 Having a car in Anchorage makes it so much easier to get around and means that you can get out a bit to explore some areas just outside of town.
 We loved visiting Earthquake Park one morning for a quiet view of the city across the water.